elvir21/Ausbildung-git-vorbereitung-/README.md

 ## Prerequisites

-1. Setup an account on Bitbucket (or another VCS hosting service).
+1. Setup an account on the company's Bitbucket (or another VCS hosting service).
 2. Setup [Fork](https://git-fork.com/) or another Git GUI.
+3. Setup a personal account on a VCS hosting service (e.g. Github).
-3. Create an SSH key and connect it to your account and GUI.
+4. Create an SSH key and connect it to your Bitbucket and Github accounts and GUI.
-4. Install and setup VS Code (or another IDE).
+5. Install and setup VS Code (or another IDE).

 ## Table of Contents